OnTitansShoulder/ontitansshoulder.github.io/docs/Reading-Notes/How-Netflix-Works.md

 Netflix delivers huge amounts of video traffic from thousands of servers in more than 1,000 locations around the world.
 Unlike Netflix, YouTube and Amazon built their own backbone network to deliver video around the globe, which is very complicated and expensive.
 So Netflix borrowed the major internet service providers' (ISPs) network by asking them to put OCAs in their datacenters, or put OCAs close to internet exchange locations (IXPs).

 This is a brilliant idea and big deal.
 First, Netflix placed their content very _close to their users_; so when a user ask for a video, the stream traffic never left their ISP's network and therefore is the fastest and the most reliable than any 3rd-party CDNs.
-Second, it is because the streaming traffics are (for most of the cases) _within leave the ISP's network_, the ISPs don't need to add more infrastructure to handle the massive video streaming traffic on the Internet.
+Second, it is because the streaming traffics are (for most of the cases) _within the ISP's network_, the ISPs don't need to add more infrastructure to handle the massive video streaming traffic on the Internet.
 It is a win-win.

 Netflix has all this video sitting in S3, and Netflix uses a process called _proactive caching_ to efficiently copy videos to OCAs.
 It basically means they cache the videos on each OCA based on the data prediction of the most likely watched videos around that location.
 This list at each OCA is refreshed every night and so is the video cache.
 The more popular a video, the more OCAs it will be copied to.